gdsbook/book/notebooks/10_clustering_and_regionalization.md

 the highest average `median_house_value`, and also the highest level of inequality (`income_gini`); and cluster 0 contains a younger population (`median_age`) who tend to live in housing units with fewer rooms (`median_no_rooms`).
-For interpretability, it is useful to consider the raw features, rather than scaled versions tha the clusterer sees.
+For interpretability, it is useful to consider the raw features, rather than scaled versions that the clusterer sees.
 However, you can also give profiles in terms of re-scaled features.

 Average values, however, can hide a great deal of detail and, in some cases, give wrong impressions about the type of data distribution they represent.
 To